Use Hygraph with Visual Editor

 Store sensitive values

-file, which will then be available when Visual Editor configuration file is loaded.
+Section titled “Store sensitive values”Sensitive values can be stored in a .env file, which will then be available when Visual Editor configuration file is loaded.

 Section titled “Local development”Hygraph Content Source uses webhooks to synchronize content.
-For local development with Visual Editor, the easiest method is to use an ngrok tunnel and pass the tunnel URL when running stackbit dev
+For local development with Visual Editor, the easiest method is to use an ngrok tunnel and pass the tunnel URL when running stackbit dev.

 Install ngrok